Join my community and receive my free ebook! Subscribe now >>

 When doctors are determining health, a high diastolic blood pressure may be an indication of trouble.
 In order to learn what your blood pressure is, doctors will use a device called a sphygmomanometer.
 This device helps to measure the amount of pressure within the arteries of your heart at two times: when the heart is pumping and when the heart is resting.

 High diastolic blood pressure is one indication that an individual is facing a significant health problem.
-Learn what it means to have high diastolic readings.
+Here's what that means to you when you're experiencing high diastolic readings.

 Diastolic pressure is the measurement of the amount of pressure that is exerted on the walls of the arteries by the heart when the heart is resting, or in between beats.
 The other number that is used is the systolic blood pressure.
 This is the measurement of the amount of pressure within the heart during a beat.